 Readers should expect to spend 6 to 10 hours per week on grading, and TAs spend 2 hours per week staffing the Help Room.
 Applications are available in the Math Department office (SCI 361) and are due at a date near the end of the semester.
 Usually we choose TAs at the end of the preceding term.
 Sometimes, however, we hire additional readers at the beginning of a term.

-The College has spearheaded a new program by which certain courses in the Science Center are assigned a supplemental instruction (SI) leader, usually a junior or sophomore, who acts as an assistant to the class during the entire semester.
+Certain courses in the Science Center are assigned a supplemental instruction (SI) leader, usually a junior or sophomore, who acts as an assistant to the class during the entire semester.
 Much like a graduate fellow in a research institution, she holds a 90-minute evening session once a week to review homework and the most recent lecture material.
 SI leaders are required to attend the lectures of the professor, but are not required to grade homework.
 The semester-long salary is approximately 1200 dollars.
 SI leaders are chosen about two months before the beginning of the semester.
-Please talk to Roberta Schotka at the PLTC if you are interested in being an SI leader for the upcoming spring term.